HaukeBartsch/data-transfer-station/README.md

 chmod +x /data/code/trigger/ror;
 ```

+The above depends on features installed on the host system.
+See the list at the beginning of this section.

 ### Test the receiver

 If the setup worked the receiver should be accessible on port 11112 (DICOM).
-You can send a test dataset to this port to check for success
+You can send a test dataset to this port and check for success

 ```{bash}
 # apt install dcmtk